 Fried wonton – Photo by Scooter Saigon Tour

-There are dozens of wonton street stall on Ha Ton Quyen street, which is only about 100 meters long.
+There are dozens of wonton street stall on Ha Ton Quyen Street, which is only about 100 meters long.
 These street food stalls are alsways crowded with foodies in Saigon.
 Thien Nhien and Nhu Y are the oldest and best wonton stalls on this street.
 If you would like to enjoy a warm dish in cool air at night in Ho Chi Minh city, come to enjoy delicious wonton on Ha Ton Quyen street.
 It’s worth a try.

-Su Van Hanh street has been famous for the perfect couple: Vietnamese pancake and beef slice wrapped in wild betel leaf which are not only flavorful but also cheap.
+Su Van Hanh Street has been famous for the perfect couple: Vietnamese pancake and Grilled beef in wild betel leaf which are not only flavorful but also cheap.
 Vietnamese pancake is central style, smaller and enough for one roll.
 The cake is bright yellow and crispy.
 Its filling is made from shrimp, thinly sliced belly pork, bean sprouts and onion.
 Beef slice wrapped in wild betel leaf is grilled on charcoal and served with green onion oil and peanut.
 These are the most mouth watering foods in Ho Chi Minh city that any foreigner dreams of.

 Vietnamese pancake in central style – Photo by Scooter Saigon Tour

 A Vietnamese pancake stall on Su Van Hanh street – Photo by Scooter Saigon Tour

 3. Vietnamese sweet soup on Nguyen Tri Phuong Street